A statistical study of magnetic flux emergence in solar active regions prior to strongest flares: Conclusions and Discussion

 Emergence of a new magnetic flux within a pre-existing AR was denoted as type II.
 In most cases, a complex magnetic configuration is formed as a result of this new emergence.
 The amount of the new magnetic flux is significant as compared to the pre-existing magnetic flux.
 For instance, the most flare-productive NOAA AR 12673 in Solar Cycle 24 was assigned to type II.
 Another quarter of all ARs (24\%) were identified as ARs of type II.

-For one third of all analysed ARs (30\%), emergence of only small amount of new flux was observed during the 2-3 days before a strong flare, type III ARs.
+For one third of all analyzed ARs (30\%), the emergence of only a small amount of a new magnetic flux was observed.
+These ARs were labelled as those of type III.
 Insignificant emergence of a new magnetic flux may result in the formation of a complex structure tending to produce flares.
 Interestingly, emergence of a very weak magnetic satellite of about 1$\times 10^{21}$ Mx in the vicinity of main sunspots is enough to form a small $\delta$-sunspot that could provoke a X-class flare.
 In our opinion, newly-emerged dipoles may also trigger flares in complex pre-existing ARs.
 Undoubtedly, emerging dipoles may also play no role in the occurrence of a flare.

 A large number of type III ARs in the sample are not promising for the problem of the solar flare forecast.
 In general, the duration of emergence is proportional to the amount of emerging magnetic flux.
 Therefore, emergence of a relatively weak satellite in a pre-existing flare-quiet AR may occur within hours.
 This emergence may result in a complication of the magnetic configuration yielding a start for strong flaring.
 This means a decrease of the time interval for the reliable prediction down to hours.
 Probably, new methods for early detection of emerging magnetic flux, for example, by means of helioseismology \citep[e.g.][]{Birch2019, Dhuri2020}, could increase the forecast interval.
 The distortion of the electric current system of a pre-existing AR by an emerging satellite, which was discussed in \citet{Kutsenko2018}, could also be used in the forecast.